NWChemEx/.github/docs/source/community/pull_requests.rst

 to adhere to the organization's standards so that we can begin stewardship of the module.

-For PRs addressing infrastructure the requirements are a bit different.
+For PRs addressing infrastructure, the requirements are a bit different.
 Since infrastructure exists outside modules, it can't really be staged until it is ready.
 For infrastructure we will allow some technical debt, as long as the developer is willing to repay that technical debt, and makes a plan for